How To Meet People

 Maybe you’ve been on your own for the third day running without interacting with a single soul (except maybe the occasional waiter), and you’re beginning to get bored of your own company and feel that you’ve lost the ability to have a decent conservation.
 Then it’s time for some company.

 So how and where can you meet these amazing people to share your travels with?
-Here's our guide on how to meet like-minded others on your trip.
+Here's my guide on how to meet like-minded others on your trip.

 Travellers are a friendly bunch especially if they are solo as well and you’ll often find that they will just invite you to go exploring with them for the day.
 Ask the reception desk if they have any tours or nightly events that you can take for guaranteed company.

 If checking into a hostel by yourself is a little daunting, I recommend booking through Hostelworld.
 They are a great platform as you can see who is staying in your hostel before you get there so you can meet your potential roommates before you arrive!

 Okay, so we admit it can take a lot of courage to even walk into a bar by yourself (it’s better than a restaurant though honest) but they are actually good meeting places for solos.
 The best place to sit is right at the bar so you are in other’s sights as they order drinks and even the barman will talk to you.
 If you’re nervous, get there earlier so that you’re not walking into a packed bar.

 Not only are they free (you just make a donation at the end), they are great for solo travellers.
 Even if you’re not one to approach people, you’ll be guaranteed that someone will have struck up a conversation with you by the end.